awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53recoverycontrol-controlpanel.md

 # AWS::Route53RecoveryControl::ControlPanel<a name="aws-resource-route53recoverycontrol-controlpanel"></a>

-Creates a new control panel\.
+Creates a new control panel in Amazon Route 53 Application Recovery Controller\.
 A control panel represents a group of routing controls that can be changed together in a single transaction\.
-You can use a control panel to centrally view the operational status of applications across your organization, and trigger multi\-app failovers in a single transaction, for example, to fail over an Availability Zone or AWS Region\.
+You can use a control panel to centrally view the operational status of applications across your organization, and trigger multi\-app failovers in a single transaction, for example, to fail over from one AWS Region \(cell\) to another\.

 ## Syntax<a name="aws-resource-route53recoverycontrol-controlpanel-syntax"></a>